BlueF16/WorkCode/README.md

 # Matlab SV200 Data Compiler

-These scripts are intended for Vibrocomp's use, to compile data from station generated CSV files.
+These scripts are intended for use, to compile data from station generated CSV files.

 ## Components